The call of the ocean was getting severe so we booked some (very expensive) flights to Montañita, Ecuador!

 The best time to visit Montañita is from January to June (apparently).
 We did check the weather and assumed it had the same reliability as the weather forecast for Medellín.
 The weather always says rainy and stormy here but that’s a lie.
 Anyway out of the 8 days we were there we had 1.5 of sunshine and the rest was cloudy and cold?!!
 Yes cold- who would’ve thought?!
 We even had to buy pants :O

 The main reason why we came!
 Dan was surfing everyday but it was nothing to write home about.
 The swell picks up with the high season.
 We just surfed near the point (punta) but there are also breaks along the beach and you can also head up to Ayampe.
-It’s all sand bottom and pretty soft!
+It’s all sand bottom and pretty soft with a lot of bodyboards out the back!
 Our last day was our best- the sun came out and the waves were super nice so we skipped yoga and spent the day getting burnt on the beach!

 Getting To Montañita